jwgrenning/cpputest-starter-project/README.md

 Keep working in small verifiable steps.  **It's easier to keep your code working than to fix it after you break it!**

 Try the legacy-build script.
 It is included in the docker image.
-It will help track down r=dependencies and also generate exploding fakes when you get to linker errors.
+It will help track down include dependencies and also generate exploding fakes when you get to linker errors.

 </details>